Getting Started

 !/usr/bin/env terminalwire-exec

-To test the intergration, restart your Rails server, then run ./bin/my-app version in your terminal and you should see the following:
+To test the integration, restart your Rails server, then run ./bin/my-app hello World in your terminal and you should see the following: